BAR 69 ANGUS: Raising The Rancher Kind

 The big, red hip-roofed barn is like a jewel in the ranch yard setting, with the houses and outbuildings dwarfed by its size.
 Saddled horses take a break in the barn alley, and cattle lounge in the sun in the corrals.
 It's calving time on the ranch and all hands are busy making sure everything runs smoothly.

-Craig and Deb Kukuchka are the owners of Bar 69 Angus.
-They originally came from Sumatra, Montana and moved to the Belle Fourche area in 1988.
+Craig and Deb Kukuchka family are the owners of Bar 69 Angus.
+They moved to the Belle Fourche area from Montana in 1988.

 To this day, all their registered cows go back to two cows of Deb's.
 The registered herd holds a strong place in their hearts.
 "We enjoy using the best genetics and trying to produce better cattle.
 It's always interesting to see each new calf crop grow up,says Deb.

-The Kukuchka family includes Chase, his wife Ashton, and daughters Ellie and Cora; and Callie, who recently graduated from South Dakota State University, who are back on the ranch, Chelsey and her husband Michael, daughter, Hanna, and son, Jackson, who live in Raleigh, NC., and Tyler with son Trey, who live in Sheridan, Wyoming.
+The Kukuchka family includes Chase, his wife Ashton, and daughters Ellie, Cora, and Ivy; and Callie, who recently married Dillon Van Holland, who are back on the ranch, Chelsey and her husband Michael, daughter, Hanna, and son, Jackson, who live in Raleigh, NC., and Tyler with son Trey, who live in Sheridan, Wyoming.

-Besides the help of their own family, the Kukuchkas have long been involved with a student agricultural exchange program.
-Young people from 18-28 years come from other countries to get experience in agriculture here in the U.S..
+Besides the help of their own family, the Kukuchka's have long been involved with a student agricultural exchange program.
+Young people from 18-28 years come to get experience in agriculture here.
 They work on the Bar 69 Ranch learning about sheep, cattle and crop production.

 We've learned so much about other countries all over the world.
 The language barrier is the only problem," says Craig, then added with a chuckle, "There have been some interesting situations as a result of that!"